mthsmcd/MachineLearningTurbulenceModels/README.md

 Information on how to cite both papers are available on their respective links

-**The models are used to correct RANS simulations by using quantities predicted by Machine Learning techniques.
-They can also be used by the directly using high-fidelity fields (e.g. DNS, LES).**
+The models are used to correct RANS simulations by using fields predicted by Machine Learning techniques.
+They also work with the direct use of high-fidelity fields, such as DNS or LES.
 In the models of the 1st paper, the corrections are driven by source terms injected into the mean momentum equation, while the model of the 2nd paper injects its source term into a Reynolds stress model (RSM).